igorradovanovic/dib_app/README.md

 `https://www.getpostman.com/downloads/`

 ## Features
 1. This Application is secured throw Spring Security.
-UserDetailesService interface has been implemented.
+UserDetailsService interface has been implemented.
 To log in and test this App with PostMan setup Basic Auth and use:
-username: admin
+* username: admin
-password: 2910
+* password: 2910

 1. To load all beers make http request GET `http://localhost:8080/api/beers`